SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ![creates a new azure ad application](media/apponly/azureadapponly2.png)

 > [!IMPORTANT]
-> Once the application has been created copy the "Application (client) ID" as you’ll need it later.
+> Once the application has been created copy the "Application (client) ID" as you'll need it later.

 Now click on "API permissions" in the left menu bar, and click on the "Add a permission" button.
 A new blade will appear.
 Here you choose the permissions that you will grant to this application.
 Choose i.e.: